Nokocchi/Alph-Bank/README.md

 This is a microservice based project, so each microservice is a gradle project that can be launched independently.
 All the postgres databases, Postgres admin, RabbitMQ broker, RabbitMQ admin etc. can be launched by the docker-compose.yaml file

 # Overall architecture explanation
-Core services basically trust anything - keeps the banking core clean and focuses on internal business logic.
-Assumes that things have already been signed, approved, decided, etc.
-Core services not reachable from frontend